Skvorchikha

 Skvorchikha (Скворчиха) is a rural locality (a selo) and the administrative centre of Skvorchikhinsky Selsoviet, Ishimbaysky District, Bashkortostan, Russia.
 The population was 459 as of 2010.
 There are 7 streets.

 Geography

 Skvorchikha is located 21 km southeast of Ishimbay (the district's administrative centre) by road.
 Novonikolayevka is the nearest rural locality.

+Geology and paleontology

+Sediments of the Urzhumian and Severodvinian stages (Permian period) are present in the bank cliffs of the Yurgabashka River, near Skvorchikha.
+Fossils of ostracods of Paleodarwinula and Prasuchonell (sic) genera were found in the Urzhumian deposits.
+Charred remains of plants have been found in clay, sand and siltstone rocks of the same stage.